joshthompson/tv-maze-app/README.md

 ## Project setup
 Once you have cloned or downloaded the project use terminal to navigate into the project.

+The project has been tested in Node.js version 12.16.1

 ### To install, run:
 ```
 npm install